Acton Children's Business Fair Frederick, MD

 Apply to the fairTime: 12:00 – 3:00 p.m.

-Location: Carroll Creek Linear Park, across from the C. Burr Artz Library
+Location: Carroll Creek Linear Park, near the C. Burr Artz Library

 Address: 110 E Patrick St, Frederick, MD 21701

-- A nonrefundable $10 contribution will be collected from each accepted business.
-More information will be emailed to selected participants after registration closes.
+- A nonrefundable $10 contribution will be collected from each accepted business to confirm their participation.

-The Global STEM & AR Outreach Foundation, Inc., founded and launched this local fair in Frederick, MD, and has been coordinating it ever since.
+The Global STEM & AR Outreach Foundation, Inc., founded and launched this local fair in Frederick, MD, in 2021 and has coordinated it ever since.

-The Global STEM & AR Outreach Foundation, Inc. is a 501(c)(3) nonprofit organization dedicated to empowering and inspiring the next generation of thinkers, creators, and leaders.
+The Global STEM & AR Outreach Foundation, Inc. is a 501(c)(3) nonprofit organization dedicated to inspiring and empowering the next generation of thinkers, creators, and leaders.

 We envision a world where every child has the opportunity to grow into a confident, innovative, and emotionally resilient individual.
 By fostering curiosity and emotional intelligence through STEM, the Arts, and Reading, we strive to nurture lifelong learners who lead with empathy and create with purpose.